Ben Johns

-Personal life
+Early life and family

 Johns was raised in Laytonsville, Maryland.
-He was homeschooled as a child and graduated from the University of Maryland with a Materials Science and Engineering degree.
-His elder brother Collin is also a highly ranked professional pickleball player and Johns' former doubles partner.
+He was homeschooled as a child and graduated from the University of Maryland with a materials science and engineering degree.
+His elder brother Collin is also a highly ranked professional pickleball player and Johns's former doubles partner.

 Pickleball career

 Johns played tennis and table tennis as a child, showing some proficiency in both sports and helping his older brother Collin train for the pro tennis circuit.
 He first played pickleball in 2016 at the age of 17 while vacationing in Florida and took fifth place in Men's Pro Singles at the U.S. Open Pickleball Championships just a few months later.
 He began to play in tournaments consistently and earned his first gold medal at the Riverbend RV Resort Pickleball Tournament a little less than a year later.
 That same year, he returned to the U.S. Open and took gold in Men's Pro Singles.
 Shortly thereafter, he won three gold medals at the Canadian Nationals, bringing him to the forefront of the sport.